severzin93/severzin93/README.md

 - 👋 Hi, I’m @severzin93
-- 👀 I’m interested in
+- 👀 I’m interested in 0sint
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Infosec Projects
-- 📫 How to reach me mobile phone no.
+- 📫 How to reach me phone no. +79168100032
 - 😄 Pronouns: ...
 - ⚡ Fun fact: i have a dog breed WSSD, his name FrostMourne